How to Manage Multiple Projects

 The key to managing multiple projects is to be as proactive as possible.
 To do this, you need to plan in an integrated way.
 For example, if you have two separate project schedules, it becomes difficult to pinpoint when you’re expected to be in two places at once.
 Most scheduling software tools allow you to combine schedules or view them together for conflicts.
 This will enable you to pinpoint potential issues in advance and try to reschedule what you can.
 Ideally, you don’t want any two projects hitting a huge milestone simultaneously — particularly if it will require a lot of management oversight, such as a product launch.

 Step 2: Prioritize and delegate

-As a new project manager, you may have only been given one project to get you off the ground slowly.
-But as you increase your work experience and are given more to do, time management becomes more difficult.
-You need to take a look at everything you’re doing and determine what you can let go of.
-There is a four-square method of task prioritization to determine what to do based on four factors: important, not important, urgent, and not urgent.
+As a new project manager, you may start with one project at a time as you get your bearings.
+But as you increase your work experience and are given more to do, time management can become more difficult.
+You’ll need to take a look at everything you’re doing and determine what you can let go of, what needs your immediate attention, and what you can delegate to other team members.
+Try a four-square method of task prioritization to determine what to do based on four factors: important, not important, urgent, and not urgent.

-Create a list of all your tasks and then choose which of the four squares they belong in.
+Get started by creating a list of all your tasks and then choosing which of the four squares they belong in.
 Here’s an example of something that might belong in each square: